nihardamera/RecipeExtractor/ReadME.md

 An AI-powered web application that automatically extracts recipes from cooking videos.
 It understands multiple languages, displays a video thumbnail for confirmation, and generates a clean, formatted recipe in the **user's chosen language**.

-*(Suggestion: Run the app locally, take a screenshot of the final UI with the thumbnail preview, and add it here.)*

 ---